Home

 The Center for Health Affairs is proud to have co-led efforts – together with HIP-Cuyahoga co-chair, Cuyahoga County Board of Health Medical Director and Case Western Reserve University Associate Professor Dr. Heidi Gullett – that brought together member hospitals, public health, community stakeholders and community residents to develop the collaborative

-2019 Cuyahoga County CHNA.
-This is the second collaborative CHNA produced in Cuyahoga County, the first was developed in 2018.
-This work represents an unprecedented level of collaboration among key stakeholders that is continuing as implementation strategies are developed to address the five health priorities identified in the
+2022 Cuyahoga County CHNA.
+The CHNA, produced in Cuyahoga County, the was first developed in 2018.
+This work represents an unprecedented level of collaboration among key stakeholders that is continuing as implementation strategies are developed to address the health priorities identified in the 2022 Cuyahoga County CHNA.

 To learn more about The Center’s involvement in the Cuyahoga County CHNA and associated community health improvement activities, please contact us.